Programs : Brochure

 *Maximum capacity for this program is 24 students.

-A group flight out of LAX is arranged for this program and included in the program fee.
+A group flight out of Dallas, TX is arranged for this program and included in the program fee.
 The flight departs out of Los Angeles International Airport.
-Students will be responsible for their own round trip transportation to LAX.
+Students will be responsible for their own round trip transportation to Dallas, TX.
 All transportation within Australia is included in the program fee.